 Sessions to announce investigations into intelligence leaks: source

-Fox News has learned that Attorney General Jeff Sessions will soon announce several criminal leak investigations.
+Attorney General Jeff Sessions will soon announce several criminal leak investigations, Fox News has learned.

-A U.S. official familiar with the discussions tells Fox News the planned announcement surrounding stepped-up efforts on leak investigations has “been in the works for some time and will most likely happen sometime in the next week.”
+A U.S. official familiar with the discussions said Tuesday that the planned announcement surrounding stepped-up efforts on leak investigations has “been in the works for some time and will most likely happen sometime in the next week.”

 The news comes in the wake of days of intense pressure on Sessions, with President Trump lashing out and expressing his “disappointment” with the attorney general, through tweets, interviews and news conferences.